micouy/powierza-coefficient/README.md

    * If there are no available moves, leave `a` empty.
    * If there's only one available move, make it.
-   * If there are two available moves and their scores are equal, make the diagonal move.
+   * If there are two available moves and their scores are equal, make the horizontal move.
    * If there are two available moves and their scores aren't equal, make the move with the least score.
 4. *Powierża coefficient* is the least value in the last row.
 In some cases there are no values in the last row and the coefficient is not defined.

 ## Illustration

-Cells with B's were filled in horizontal moves and those with G's were filled in diagonal moves.
+Cells with G's were filled in horizontal moves and those with C's were filled in diagonal moves.
 The numbers next to the letters are cells' scores.
 The coefficient is 2.

 ![image](https://user-images.githubusercontent.com/20628866/134387055-24dfec18-159e-42cc-8d1b-c4ef15ce7046.png)